chiedolabs/objob/CONTRIBUTING.md

 * Please write tests
 * Please make sure you write clear JSDOC annotations following the format you see in the rest of the codebase.
 * Please make sure your you test your documentation.
+* The 'flatten' and 'expand' functions will make it much easier to create recursive functions without worrying about the recursion.
+Ulitize them when possible.

 If anything else comes to mind, it will be here. :)